 Even though pest infestations occur indoors, there are things you can do outside of your home or office to deter their presence.
 Pests can easily build their homes in leaves and debris, so during the fall, clean out your gutters on a regular basis and rake any fallen leaves on your property.
 Also be sure to trim back any tree limbs, bushes, and shrubs to help keep pests away from your building.

 If you have a fireplace, invest in a cover for your firewood to help keep moisture out of it and store it at least 20 feet away from your home.
 In addition, if you have outdoor plants that you’re going to keep inside for the winter, hose them down before bringing them indoors to make sure you don’t bring in any pests.

-If you do find yourself with a pest infestation, don’t hesitate to call our pest control company.
+If you do find yourself with a pest infestation, don’t hesitate to call our termite and pest control company.
 We’ll inspect your home or office and eliminate your problem as quickly as possible.